shykes/melvin/README.md

 ### 1. Install Dagger

+*Note: the latest version is `0.17.0-llm.2`.
+It was released on Feb 21 2025.
+If you are running an older build, we recommend upgrading.*

 Melvin's only dependency is Dagger - specifically a *development version* of Dagger which adds native support for LLM prompting and tool calling.

 Once this feature is merged (current target is 0.17), Melvin will support with a stable release of Dagger.